-While ExactDN is designed to be pretty much automatic, it has a ton of filters and constants that will allow developers to customize it's behavior.
+While the Easy Image Optimizer (powered by ExactDN) is designed to be pretty much automatic, it has a ton of filters and constants that will allow developers to customize it's behavior.
 If you're familiar with Jetpack's Photon module, you'll see pretty much all the same filters, and likely a few extras.
 Uppercase items are constants that should be defined in wp-config.php, lowercase items are filters that can be run elsewhere, like your functions.php.
-I'll try to flesh these out more in the coming weeks, but here's the list for now (they are fully documented in the class-exactdn.php file):
+If you want more detail, they are fully documented in the class-exactdn.php file:

-EXACTDN_EXCLUDE - By default, ExactDN rewrites urls for all external resources: JS, CSS, fonts, etc. This allows you to specify patterns to ignore for non-image resources by defining this constant in your wp-config.php.
-It does not affect images, as there are other ways to go about that (below).
-Valid values include a simple string, or an array of string pattern matches.
+EXACTDN_EXCLUDE - By default, ExactDN rewrites URLs for all external resources: images, JS, CSS, fonts, etc. Valid values include a simple string, or an array of string pattern matches.
 Wildcards (*) are implied, so do not include them or you will get unexpected results.
 See examples.

 EXACTDN_PREVENT_SRCSET_FILL - ExactDN will attempt to make all images "responsive" for mobile and hi-dpi/retina devices.
 Define this constant in your wp-config.php if the "srcset fill" is causing issues on your site.